 a commercial product.
 To learn more about commercial products,

-applications, components, or plugins to configure, run, and
+that enables applications, components, or plugins to configure,

-configures a regular, recurring flush of its memory cache (see
+initialization and configures a regular, recurring flush of its

 Purpose: Implements the

 component_scheduler.enabledsystem variable that controls whether the scheduler is actively executing tasks.
 At startup, the